boddmg/ironpython/tutorial/code/README.txt

 'System.Data.SQLite.DLL'.

 To use an alternative database you will need to set it up - sql scripts to do this are in the 'db' folder.
-You will also need to modify 'twatter.ini' appropriately.
+You will also need to modify 'stutter.ini' appropriately.

-You will also need to put your Twitter username and password into 'twatter.ini'.
+You will also need to put your Twitter username and password into 'stutter.ini'.

 If you are attending the tutorial (or following it from the notes), then a